 Safety and Security on the Computer Network

-You are bound by the University’s rules governing acceptable computer use can be seen at http://eits.uga.edu/access_and_security/infosec/pols_regs/policies/aup/.
+The University’s rules governing acceptable computer use can be seen at http://eits.uga.edu/access_and_security/infosec/pols_regs/policies/aup/.
 You are bound by these rules whether or not you have read them.
 Here is a summary of the rules:

 - Passwords must be kept confidential.
 Never give your password to an unauthorized person.
-(Disclosing a password endangers the whole system, not just your own account, and can be a crime under Georgia law.)
+Disclosing a password endangers the whole system, not just your own account, and can be a crime under Georgia law.
 Do not store your password in your computer if there is a chance an unauthorized person may gain access to it.
 Do not choose a password such as your name or initials or UGA MyID.
 Please see: http://eits.uga.edu/access_and_security/infosec/pols_regs/policies/password_standard/

 - “Account cracking” and deliberate tampering or disruption of the University’s computer system are not tolerated and are in violation of federal and state laws.
 Unless specifically authorized, do not read, alter, or delete another person’s computer files or electronic mail, and do not deliberately interfere with another person’s access to the computer, even if the computer permits you to do so.

 - Do not place information into e-mail or computer files that would be damaging if made public; the University cannot guarantee the privacy nor security of computer transactions.
 Do not violate copyright laws or software licenses.